Frustrated by the chaos inside your tool chest and struggling to find the right tool when you need it most?

 Most foam organizer kits use two layers of foam colors: a dark one and a lighter, brighter one.
 The double two-colored foam layer allows you to create convenient, easily visible nests for all your tools.
 This way, whenever something isn’t in its place, you’ll notice it at once.

-How to Work with Tool Foam
+How to Make Tool Box Foam Inserts From Scratch

 Trace each tool with a pencil and cut it to shape.
 Usually, a simple utility blade will cut the foam easily enough.